ADGEfficiency/teaching-monolith/distributed-computing/README.md

 https://github.com/andkret/Cookbook/blob/master/sections/03-AdvancedSkills.md#apache-spark

-More complex data transformations than MapReduce
+More complex data transformations than MapReduce:

-- keeps intermediate data in memory
+- keeps intermediate data in memory.

-Spark
+Spark:

-- runs in a JVM (Java) - many businesses run on Java and have access to a JVM
+- runs in a JVM (Java) - many businesses run on Java and have access to a JVM,
-- written in Scala - has Java & Python bindings
+- written in Scala - has Java & Python bindings,
-- more mature, more features
+- more mature, more features.

-Extension of Hadoop MapReduce
+Extension of Hadoop MapReduce:

-- ML, SQL, streaming, graph processing
+- ML, SQL, streaming, graph processing.

-Use for parallel data processing
+Use for parallel data processing - query optimizer.
-- query optimizer

-Tabular data / dataframe based
+Tabular data / dataframe based.

-Has Python bindings `pyspark`
+Has Python bindings `pyspark`.

 ## Dask